yeabuti17/Tech-Titans_Sec-D/ETS1574-Yeabsira-Yohannes/power.md

         1.The value of x raised to the power y.

        ###  oprations:
-        1.declare a variable to store basa , exponent and the power.
+        1.declare a variable to store base , exponent and the power.
         2.read the inputs.
         3.calculate the power as **power = base^exponent.**
         4.print the power.